vuejs/vue-cli/docs/guide/migrating-from-v3.md

 ### `@vue/cli-plugin-unit-jest`

 We've upgraded the bundled Jest from v23 to v24, so please read their [release notes](https://jestjs.io/blog/2019/01/25/jest-24-refreshing-polished-typescript-friendly) first.
-The full changelog is at <https://github.com/facebook/jest/blob/20ba4be9499d50ed0c9231b86d4a64ec8a6bd303/CHANGELOG.md#2400>.
+Follow [this link](https://github.com/facebook/jest/blob/20ba4be9499d50ed0c9231b86d4a64ec8a6bd303/CHANGELOG.md#user-content-2400) for the full changelog.

 The `unit-jest` plugin now comes with 4 configuration presets: